bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 ### Spread Operator

-You can copy the properties of an existing object into a new object using the “spread operator” … inside an object literal:
+You can copy the properties of an existing object into a new object using the “spread operator " … inside an object literal:

 `let position = { x: 0, y: 0 };`
  `let dimensions = { width: 100, height: 75 };`